easycoder/webson/README.md

 ```
 Here I've left out the block for `$Center` as it's unchanged.
 Both `$Left` and `$Right` now no longer declare their own `#element`; instead they set up user-defined variables `$ID`, `$Width` and `$Color` and invoke `$LRPanel` to construct the element.
 I suggest using an initial capital letter for each variable name, to make them easier to spot, but it's not mandatory.
 Any variable declared or modified at a given level in the structure will be visible at all points beneath that one, but changes do not propagate upwards.

 `$LRPanel` creates a `div`, applies padding to it and creates an inner `div` called `$LRSubPanel`.
 Note how the `$Color` variable is passed down and used here, resulting in a colored panel with a white border.
-Note also the use of `calc()` in `$LRPanel` to allow for the padding, which in a conformant browser adds to the height of the element.
+Note also the use of `calc()` in `$LRPanel` to allow for the padding, which in a conformant browser adds to the width or height of the element.

 ## The HTML
 To view this demo on a PC, place the following HTML file on your server: